Bhuvaneswari-s67/-CHAT-APPLICATION/README.md

 This project is released for educational and personal use.
 You may extend, customize, and deploy freely with attribution.

+DEVELOPER NOTE:  Some early commits may display an incorrect contributor name due to a misconfigured Git identity.
+This has since been resolved, and all recent commits reflect the correct author (Bhuvaneswari-s67).

 <img width="1920" height="908" alt="Image" src="https://github.com/user-attachments/assets/4314d7a1-12e9-48a3-9aea-126a2498cb78" />